mrchilliballs/iReady-Overload/README.md

-# iReady-Breaker
+# iReady-Overload
 iReady is awful.
 It's the worst education tool anyone could ever use.
-This code is designed to skip through iready lessons and quizzes, giving you a passing score.
+I'm fed up with being forced to mindlessly watch the result of a greedy corporation that doesn't even try to make their product enjoyable, or even acceptable, for an hour and a half every single week.
+This code is designed to rid people of this torment and will allow to skip through iready lessons and get 100% score on all quizzes.
 Because of the way iReady works, it will have to leave one lesson segment (usually 10-30 seconds) or one quiz question, but the quiz will always result in a score of 100%.

 # How to use